Efinix-Inc/evsoc/README.md

     }
     ```

+12. **How to customize RISC-V firmware for different HW/SW scenarios available in the ISP example design?**

+    Please refer to *Customizing the Firmware* section in [EVSoC User Guide](docs/evsoc_isp_example_design_ug-v1.1.pdf) for the detail.

 13. **How to replace the example ISP hardware accelerator core with user custom accelerator?**

     Please refer to *Using Your Own Hardware Acceleration* section in [EVSoC User Guide](docs/evsoc_isp_example_design_ug-v1.1.pdf) for the detail.

+14.	**How to obtain processing frame rate of a specific scenario in the ISP example design?**

+    Software app *evsoc_ispExample_timestamp* is provided in *soc_sw/software* directory for this purpose.
+MIPI camera input frame rate is determined by a hardware counter in camera building block, whereas software timestamp method is used for the processing frame rate profiling purposes.
+Formulae used to compute frames/second and seconds/frame are provided in the *main.c*.